If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

 After Starting Your Montana LLC

 Forming your own Montana LLC is a big step, so congratulations!
-Go out and celebrate, have a nice dinner or crack a beer or bottle of wine while you ponder whether this was a good idea.
+Celebrate with a nice dinner or bottle of wine while you ponder whether this was a good idea.
 But don’t relax for too long.

 An LLC Operating Agreement is basically a contract between each LLC member and business owner that explains in detail how the business will run.
 The Operating Agreement should identify each LLC member or business owner, then lay out the structural, managerial, operational, and financial details about your business